HenryZhangxiao/Anki-Automation/README.md

 A program to automatically create Anki flashcards from an image.

 The inspiration for this project comes from the tiresome process of manually creating Anki flashcards, especially in batches.<br>
-This program leverages Google Document AI to compute OCR given an image.
+This program leverages Google Document AI to perform OCR on a given image.

 [Watch a Demo here](https://www.youtube.com/watch?v=YgO4WUwoPPU)